 Loose incense refers to incense in its most natural form.
 These can be resins, such as Myrrh, Frankincense, and Copal.
 Or, it could be dried herbs or plant matter such as lavender or rose.

 Oftentimes, loose (resin and dried plant) types combine to form beautiful scent combinations.
 Loose incense is our favourite!
 It is kind to the body, mind and soul.

-Other Great Incense for Relaxation
+Other Great Natural Incense Botanicals for Relaxation

 There are so many types of incense that help to create an environment of calm and peace.
 Whether it is incense sticks, cones, coils, or loose, there is a scent out there for everyone.
 Read on for our 10 favorite incense for relaxation in 2022.